Migraine: Epidemiology

-Worldwide, migraine affects nearly 15% or approximately one billion people.
+Migraine is common, with around 33% of women and 18% of men affected at some point in their lifetime.
+According to the Global Burden of Disease Study 2021, approximately 14% (1.16 billion) of people worldwide are affected by migraine in a given year.

 In the United States, about 6% of men and 18% of women experience a migraine attack in a given year, with a lifetime risk of about 18% and 43%, respectively.
 In Europe, migraine affects 12–28% of people at some point in their lives, with about 6–15% of adult men and 14–35% of adult women getting at least one attack yearly.
 Rates of migraine are slightly lower in Asia and Africa than in Western countries.
-Chronic migraine occurs in approximately 1.4–2.2% of the population.
+Chronic migraine occurs in approximately 1.4–2.2% of the population; and affects around 8% of individuals with migraines.

-During perimenopause symptoms often get worse before decreasing in severity.
-While symptoms resolve in about two-thirds of the elderly, in 3–10% they persist.
+Onset can be at any age, but prevalence rises sharply around puberty, and remains high until declining after age 50.
+Before puberty, boys and girls are equally impacted, with around 5% of children experiencing migraine attacks.
+From puberty onwards, women experience migraine attacks at greater rates than men.
+From age 30 to 50, up to 4 times as many women experience migraine attacks as men; this is most pronounced in migraine without aura.